dates

 Module 1 - Writing the Play

-27th July to 8th September - Writing the 2nd Draft.
-The deadline for 2nd Draft submission is 8th September.
+14th December to 8th January - Writing the 2nd Draft.
+2nd Draft Submission Deadline Tuesday 20th January.

 Module 2 - Working with Actors